-Why have we chosen to focus on People, Planet and Profit, using them as the major axes for our analysis?
+Why have we chosen to focus on People, Planet and Productivity, using them as the major axes for our analysis?
 The answer lies in the inter-connected nature of the work we do and our interest in helping clients gain clear visibility of “the bigger picture”.
-In this post, we explore why People, Planet and Profit all play key roles in transformational change.
+In this post, we explore why People, Planet and Productivity all play key roles in transformational change.

 A Word of Explanation